think-root/content-maestro/README.md

 | API_TOKEN               | Authentication token for Cron Management API                                                               |
 | API_PORT               | Port for the Cron Management API server (default: 8080)                                                    |

+> [!WARNING]
-⚠️ Warning: WhatsApp integration is unofficial and may risk account suspension
+> WhatsApp integration is unofficial and may risk account suspension

 ## Apis config